MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

 >   Each Q# operation generates a C# class with the same name.
 >   This class has a `Run` method that **asynchronously** executes the operation.
 >   The execution is asynchronous because execution on actual hardware will be
 >   asynchronous.
-Because it's asynchronous, you need to add `.Result` to make
+>
+>   Because the `Run` method is asynchronous, we fetch the `Result` property;
->   the call synchronous and get the actual result values.
+>   this blocks execution until the task completes and returns the result synchronously.
 >
 > * Process the result of the operation.
 >   In the example, `res` receives the result of the operation.